JarrettR/Stretch/README.md

 - Copy the Stretch folder into your KiCad plugin folder
 - Install dependencies using `D:\Programs\KiCad\bin\python.exe -m pip install bs4` (but substituting your own KiCad\bin path)
+- Open up a PCB and then in Pcbnew, got to `Tools->External Plugins...->Refresh Plugins`

 ## Workflow